SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 In rust, even variables are immutable by default, and the keyword mut makes them mutable.
 In JS, consts are always block-scoped.
 In some languages (JS), consts must be initialized in the same statement as they are declared.

+The term magic number or magic constant refers to the anti-pattern of using numbers directly in source code.
+Instead of magic numbers (the antipattern), one should instead use constants.

 <h3>Default variables</h3>